Google

 Sociobiology

-Sociobiology does have a notorious precursor that emboldened racists: eugenics.
-During the early twentieth century, various foundations and think tanks became preoccupied with the idea of applying Darwinian logic to improving the genetic profile of human beings.
-The Rockefeller Foundation, Carnegie Institution and other moneyed interests funded programs to promote selective breeding and the sterilization of people thought to carry inferior genes.
-Eugenic thinking took root and blossomed into an organized eugenics movement in the United States and Britain, becoming an overt part of civic life.
-Offshoots of the Rockefeller- and Carnegie-funded programs encouraged eugenics projects even in Hitler’s Germany.
-Eugenics reached its tragic culmination in the genocidal savagery of the Nazis.
-The Holocaust embarrassed the elite and discredited the eugenics movement.
-But eugenic thinking colors various programs still today, as when World Bank loans to third-world countries come with population-control strings attached.
-Wikipedia provides a basic introduction to the history of, and fallout from, the eugenics movement.
+Sociobiology admittedly followed a notorious predecessor—eugenics— that emboldened racists.
+During the early twentieth century, foundations and think tanks became preoccupied with applying Darwinian logic to improving the genetic profile of human beings.
+The Rockefeller Foundation, Carnegie Institution and other moneyed interests funded programs to promote selective breeding and the sterilization of carriers of "inferior" genes.
+Eugenic thinking took root and grew into organized movements in the United States and Britain, becoming a respectable part of civic life.
+Offshoots of the Rockefeller- and Carnegie-funded programs encouraged eugenics projects in Hitler’s Germany.
+Eugenics as official policy reached its tragic culmination in the genocidal savagery of the Nazis.
+But eugenic thinking infects policy still today, as when World Bank loans to third-world countries come with population-control strings attached.
+Wikipedia provides a basic introduction to the history of, and fallout from, the twentieth century's eugenics movement.

 "Gradually, by selective breeding, the congenital differences between rulers and ruled will increase until they become almost different species.
 A revolt of the plebs would become as unthinkable as an organized insurrection of sheep against the practice of eating mutton."